CptConstantine/RoleByPost/README.md

 - Support for other systems
 - Ability to have multiple characters per discord user
-- System specific commands (ex. starships, travel, and maintenence cost calculations for Traveller)
+- System specific commands (ex. starships, travel, and maintenence cost calculations for Traveller; system specific damage calculations)
+- User can provide an openai API key to gain access to commands that use AI (summarize recent posts, ask rules questions)

 ---